QRouland/OpenParlement/README.md

 # OpenParlement

-**OpenParlement** is an open-source Flask application that provides a public API to access data related to the French Parliament.
-It aims to improve transparency, facilitate civic tech initiatives, and support developers, researchers, and journalists in accessing structured parliamentary information.
+**OpenParlement** is providing a public API to access data related to the French Parliament.
+It aims to improve transparency, facilitate civic tech initiatives, and support anybody in accessing structured parliamentary information.

+## ⚠️ Disclaimer

+> **Work In Progress (WIP):** This API is currently under active development and is subject to change at any time.

 ## 🚀 Features

 - RESTful API to access deputies, laws, votes, political parties, and sessions.
+(WIP)
 - Regularly updated data from official French parliamentary sources (https://data.assemblee-nationale.fr/).

 ## 📦 Tech Stack